ggold7046/docs/CONTRIBUTING.md

 # Contributing

-You don't need to be a developer or a technical writer to make a significant impact on the TensorFlow documentation—just a [GitHub account](https://github.com/).
+You don't need to be a developer or technical writer to significantly impact the TensorFlow documentation—just a [GitHub account](https://github.com/).
 This guide shows how to make contributions to [tensorflow.org](https://www.tensorflow.org).

 See the